 Most Christmas cakes are fortified with sherry, rum or some other rather strong spirit.
 The only alcohol in this cake is cider.
 You may think that's a bit unusual for a Christmas cake but it goes perfectly with all the dried fruit.
 Well, maybe I shouldn't say it goes perfectly as you can't actually taste it, but the cake is good and if the cake is good then all that goes into it must be good too.

 As I said at the start, this is the second time I've made this Christmas cake.
 It was so good last year and I'm confident it will be this year too.
 After all, I've stuck to the same recipe, with just one or two small changes.
-Maybe next year I'll try the hard alcohol route but for now I'm sticking with what I know.
+Maybe one year I'll try the hard alcohol route but for now I'm sticking with a Christmas cake recipe that I know works.

 The recipe is slightly adapted from Step-by-Step Baking by Caroline Bretherton.